 How does SIP work

 In terms of how it functions, the designers and developers of Session Initiation Protocol sought to come up with a call setup and signaling protocol for internet telephony.
-They intended for it to support at least as many of the features and call processing functions that were in the Public Switched Telephone Network (PSTN) as possible.
+They intended for SIP to support at least as many features and call processing functions that were in the Public Switched Telephone Network (PSTN) as possible.
 To do that, SIP follows similar underlying concepts like its predecessor, PSTN, except it runs its calls over the internet as opposed to the traditional POTS (plain old telephone service) lines.

 - First, a caller sends an INVITE request to the SIP server, which then authenticates the call and will process any call handling and call routing information.